Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-12.md

 The Encrypt-then-MAC construction (Construction 10.9 ) has the property that the attacker cannot generate ciphertexts that decrypt correctly.
 Even though we introduced encrypt-then-MAC to achieve CCA security, it also achieves the stronger requirement of AE

 **Claim 12.3**
-If $E$ has CPA security and $M$ is a secure MAC, then EtM (Construction 10.9) has AE security.
+*If $E$ has CPA security and $M$ is a secure MAC, then EtM (Construction 10.9) has AE security.*

-**to-do**
+>**to-do**
->There is a slight mismatch here, sinceI defined AE/AEAD securify as a "pseudorandom ciph texts" style definition.
-So you actually need CPAS+PRF instead of CPA+MAC.
+>There is a slight mismatch here, sinceI defined AE/AEAD security as a "pseudorandom cipher-texts" style definition.
+So you actually need CPA$\Phi$+PRF instead of CPA+MAC.
+But CPA+MAC is enough for the left-vs-right style of AE/AEAD security.

+There is a slight mismatch here, since I defined AE/AEAD security as a “pseudorandom cipher-texts” style definition.
+So you actually need CPA$+PRF instead of CPA+MAC.
 But CPA+MAC is enough for the left-vs-right style of AE/AEAD security.

 The security proof is essentially the same as the proof of CCA security (Claim 12.5).
 In that proof, there is a hybrid in which the pecrypt subroutine always returns an error.
 Stopping the proof at that point would result in a proof of AE security.